 Can You Reuse RV Antifreeze?

 Yes, you can.
-You can reuse antifreeze style=”font-weight: 400;”> a few times as long as it is clean.
-The anti-icing lubricant can work for 3 to 4 years, but it loses its lubricity after that.
+You can reuse antifreeze a few times as long as it is clean.
+The anti-icing lubricant can work for 3 to 4 years but loses its lubricity afterward.

 Does Anti-Icing Lubricant Go Bad?

-Many people talk about how an old antifreeze works perfectly, but it relies on whether the pink solution is properly sealed or kept open.
+Many people talk about how an old antifreeze works perfectly, but it relies on whether the pink solution is adequately sealed or kept open.

 If the pink stuff is appropriately sealed and you haven’t opened it, it can remain on your shelf for 2 to 5 years.
 It is usually the shelf life of every RV antifreeze, but it is better to check the expiration date on the label.

-If you have kept the pink solution open and did not seal it properly, you will probably need a new one for the next year.
+If you have kept the pink solution open and did not seal it properly, you will probably need a new one for the following year.

 An excellent tip for testing whether the antifreeze solution is suitable for reuse is to place it in a deep freezer.
-If the pink liquid does not turn into ice and remains slushy, it means it is good, and you can reuse it.
-However, if it does, it means you have to toss it away.
+If the pink liquid does not turn into ice and remains slushy, it is good, and you can reuse it.
+However, if it does, you must toss it away.

 How Much RV Antifreeze Do I Need to Winterize My RV?